Quin and Quinn's from Carteret & Duplin Counties North Carolina

 • mtDNA

-The Quin & Quinn Septs
+The Quinn Septs

 Breakdown of Sept

-Recently, Edward MacLysaght suggested the English word "sept" be used in place of the word 'clan' with regard to the historical social structure in Ireland, to differentiate it from the centralized Scottish clan system.
-This would imply that Ireland possessed no formalized clan system, which is not wholly accurate.
-Brehon Law, the ancient legal system of Ireland clearly defined the clan system in pre-Norman Ireland, with its electoral system limited to the senior sept's members (see derbfine), which collapsed after the Tudor Conquest in the 16th century.
-The Irish, when speaking of themselves, employed their term "clann", which means "children" in Irish.
+Related Irish clans often belong to larger dynasties, such as the Dál gCais, Uí Néill, Uí Fiachrach, Uí Cuinn, and Uí Maine.
+Recently, Edward MacLysaght proposed using the English word 'sept' instead of 'clan' regarding the historical social structure in Ireland, to clarify the differences from the centralized Scottish clan system.
+This suggestion implies that Ireland lacked a formalized clan system, which is not entirely accurate.
+Brehon Law, the ancient legal framework of Ireland, clearly defined the clan system in pre-Norman Ireland, with an electoral system limited to members of the senior sept (derbfine), which collapsed after the Tudor Conquest in the 16th century.
+The Irish referred to themselves using the term 'clann,' meaning 'children.'

 Family Seats

-According to the historian C. Thomas Cairney, the Ó Fearghail were part of the Conmaicne Rein tribe in Ireland who came from the Erainn tribe who were the second wave of Celts to settle in Ireland from about 500 and 100 BC.The Ó Fearghail Chieftain historically sat at the Ó Fearghail stronghold of Longford with another Ó Fearghail seat at Moatfarrell in the eastern part of Annaly, between Ballinalee and Edgeworthstown.
-From the early 11th century until the colonial confiscations by James I in the early 17th century, the Ó Fearghail ruled Annaly as a principality.
-This rule was disrupted by repeated English invasions in the 12th and 13th centuries.
-By the 15th century, the Ó Fearghail regained complete control and had divided into the North Annaly ruling White Ó Fearghail and the South Annaly ruling Yellow Ó Fearghail.
-The Ó Fearghail principality was greatly undermined in 1552, when King Edward VI granted much of the lands of Annaly to Baron Delvin, including the Holy Island and lands of the Ó Fearghail.
-By 1618, the Ó Fearghail of Longford were finally deposed as Princes of Annaly by King James I, losing all of their lands and privileges.
-After the fall of the tribal Gaelic Order, many became tenants of their old land with English and Scottish landlords.
+Historian C. Thomas Cairney notes that the Ó Fearghail were part of the Conmaicne Rein tribe in Ireland, descending from the Erainn tribe, which represented one of the second waves of Celts to settle in Ireland between 500 and 100 BC.
+The Ó Fearghail Chieftain historically held power at the Ó Fearghail stronghold of Longford, with an additional seat at Moatfarrell located between Ballinalee and Edgeworthstown in the eastern part of Annaly.
+From the early 11th century until the colonial confiscations by James I in the early 17th century, the Ó Fearghail ruled Annaly as a principality, a notable aspect of their family lineage.
+This sovereignty faced interruptions due to repeated English invasions in the 12th and 13th centuries.
+By the 15th century, the Ó Fearghail regained control, dividing into the North Annaly ruling White Ó Fearghail and the South Annaly ruling Yellow Ó Fearghail.
+However, their principality suffered significantly in 1552 when King Edward VI granted much of Annaly's lands to Baron Delvin, including the Holy Island and lands that belonged to the Ó Fearghail clan.
+Ultimately, by 1618, the Ó Fearghail of Longford were deposed as Princes of Annaly by King James I, losing all their lands and privileges.
+Following the decline of the tribal Gaelic Order, many from the Ó Fearghail family became tenants on their former lands under English and Scottish landlords.

 One-on-One Consultations